akshaymankar/json-path-comparison/bug_reports/Golang_github.com-yalp-jsonpath.md

   ```
   ["string", 42, {"key": "value"}, [0, 1]]
   ```
-  Error:
+  Actual output:
   ```
-  expression don't support in filter
+  [[0, 1], 42, {"key": "value"}, "string"]
   ```

-For reference, the output was generated by the program in https://github.com/cburgmer/json-path-comparison/tree/master/implementations/Golang_github.com-oliveagle-jsonpath.
+For reference, the output was generated by the program in https://github.com/cburgmer/json-path-comparison/tree/master/implementations/Golang_github.com-yalp-jsonpath.